 Learn more in this review of Scotia iTrade.

 Both Questrade and Scotia iTrade offer access to registered, non-registered and non-personal accounts for investment.
-Both brokers offer almost similar accounts for the various classification.
+Both brokers offer almost similar accounts.

 Questrade and Scotia iTrade registered accounts include: